 You can’t fault CT for his performance here.
 He won the first challenge and was a finalist in the second challenge.
 Then he left because Diem was sick.
 However, this season will forever be a reflection of his love for Diem and his character.
 No prize money or production team was going to stop him from being with her, and we’ll never forget the moments this season gave us.

-Despite not making it to compete in a single Challenge, CT did dominate in a sense.
+Despite not competing in a single challenge, CT did dominate in a sense.
 He nearly killed Adam in a fight, and while I don’t applaud him for resorting to violence, this may have been the most lopsided fight in reality TV history.
 Plus, this seriously upped his intimidation factor.

 Getting eliminated right before the final is still a good Challenge performance for most people, but it’s not impressive for CT.
 For the most part, CT was under the radar this season.
 He eventually would lose to Bananas in a puzzle right before the final, which is definitely not a great showing.